DMacMakes/dmacdocs/content/en/torrens/acr103/week6/index.md

 We covered this last week.
 People just need to get started.
 I'll model some bits that aren't just a wall and floor.
 Short one this week with a catchup later in week where people need to have made progress.
 Feedback and live fixes/help session.

+### Style reference
+How many polygons do we use for a building, stairs?
+How much detail?
+Do we use detail to show wear, to add roundness, to show bevels?
+Those are style decisions, and since you can't generate a style till you make loads of environments, we'll do what we'd do in a studio: work to a style. **Style ref.**

 ## Due this week